olleseger/meter/README.md

 | 5 - Data         | RxD            |
 | 6 - GND          |                |

-A 10k resistor is connected between 5V and RxD.
-The RxD input is inverted with the program `ft232r_prog`.
+A 10k resistor is connected between 5V and RxD on the FTDI.
+The RxD input on the FTDI is inverted with the program `ft232r_prog`.

 ## Data Sent